Social Justice Ministry

 Educational Justice

-Educational Justice refers to equitable learning and teaching conditions where all children have the opportunity to thrive to their fullest potential.
-Its presence can be found (or not) in federal laws, state statutes, local school board policies, staffing, facilities, curricula, resources, and materials.
-It can be measured by graduation rates, reading levels, free and reduced lunch participation, suspension rates, per pupil spending, and other data.
-Members of the SJM and our congregation have spoken at Board of Education meetings about ending out-of-school suspensions for 4, 5, 6, and 7-year-olds, signed petitions and sent letters to NC representatives against unjust legislation, and attended rallies and prayer vigils in support of the Leandro Plan.
-They have also worked with Love Our Children NC and the NHC NAACP Parents’ Council.
-Other education issues include: equitable funding for all public schools; protecting the freedom of speech in classrooms and libraries; and ensuring educational opportunities for historically oppressed and marginalized communities, such as Black, Latinx, LGBTQ+, and Special Education students.
+Educational Justice refers to equitable learning and teaching conditions where all children and educators have the opportunity to thrive to their fullest potential.
+Its presence can be found (or not) in federal laws, state statutes, local school board policies, budgets, staffing, facilities, curricula, resources, and materials.
+It can be measured by graduation/dropout rates, free and reduced lunch participation, suspension rates, per pupil spending, reading levels, test scores, and other data.

 Learn more: